changeworld/azure-docs.pl-pl/articles/role-based-access-control/tutorial-role-assignments-user-powershell.md

 ---
-title: Samouczek — udzielanie użytkownikowi dostępu do zasobów platformy Azure za pomocą kontroli dostępu opartej na rolach i programu Azure PowerShell | Microsoft Docs
+title: Tutorial - Grant a user access to Azure resources using RBAC and Azure PowerShell
-description: Dowiedz się, jak udzielić użytkownikowi dostępu do zasobów platformy Azure przy użyciu kontroli dostępu opartej na rolach (RBAC) i programu Azure PowerShell.
+description: Learn how to grant a user access to Azure resources using role-based access control (RBAC) and Azure PowerShell in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon